 So you’ve finally come up with a killer name which is the most tailored to describe you and your blog.
 You’re so pumped up and imagining your blog name goes onto the international stages and featured on Forbes, CNN Travel or Lonely Planet.

 But that dream just came to plain destruction, because… THE DOMAIN NAME IS USED!!!

 It’s important to check the availability of the domain name before you put too much hope into one name.
-Type in your desired blog name below in the box and see whether it’s used.

 Note that a lot of domain names were bought by parties that resell domains at a high price.
 Honestly, it’s hard to choose an unused yet amazing name.
 I once planned to name my travel blog Leap Abroad instead of Swing Abroad.
 But you guessed it, the blog name was used and was reselling at a high price tag.
 I changed my mind then.

 Step 3: Set Up Your Domain & Web Hosting

 So we’ve arrived at the main part of the article – registering your domain.
 As I mentioned, we’ll be using SiteGround as the reference here because it’s simply the best web host in my opinion.